 The Charter impresses on the importance of social determinants, on equity, participation, and the effects of well-being on a peaceful and healthy development of society.
 It calls for a deliberation of the way digital communication impacts individual health both in the way of opportunities and challenges.
 The Charter promotes ecological awareness and points out how our health and healthcare systems are connected to our physical surroundings and the natural world.
 We find the significance of well-being and health in general boosted in a world of ongoing crises and are challenged to learn and grow to overcome exclusion and social division.

 The conference is dedicated to Jürgen Pelikan (21.1.1940 – 11.2.2023) in recognition of his significant role in initiating, implementing, and perpetuating HPH.
-He was Chair of the Scientific Committee of the International HPH Conferences since the first HPH conference in 1993.
+He was Chair of the Scientific Committee of all International HPH Conferences since the first HPH conference in 1993.

 The first plenary session will focus on the workforce, as the foundation of health-care systems.
 The globally increasing challenges to attract, recruit and retain health-care workers have reached public awareness, as have issues of supporting and maintaining their health and well-being.
 Health promotion has repeatedly shown effects on work satisfaction and productivity.
 The identification and implementation of effective strategies based on insights and experiences remain a challenge.